High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Distance-based homogeneity tests

-We refer the reader to Section A.1 in the supplementary materials of Chakraborty and Zhang\,(2019) for a comprehensive overview of the properties and asymptotic behavior of the U-statistic type estimator of $E_\rho(X,Y)$ in the low-dimensional setting.
+We refer the readers to Section A.1 in the Supplementary Materials of \cite{us} for a comprehensive overview of the properties and asymptotic behavior of the U-statistic type estimator of $E_\rho(X,Y)$ in the low-dimensional setting.